 Jeff Hammond is serving as amicus counsel.
 View ITLA's brief here.

 The committee has approved this case for amicus assistance.
 The plaintiff saught to admit evidence of breaches in the standard of care that were not clearly raised in the plaintiff's medical review panel submission.
 The defendant filed a motion to strike these "new opinions" not raised in the medical review panel submission.
 While the trial court initially granted the defendant's motion, it later reversed the ruling to allow the plaintiff to elicit opinions not briefed at the medical review panel stage.
 Defendant appealed and the Court of Appeals accepted the issued on interlocutory appeal. this case puts into question the holding of KD v.
 Chambers.
 Update: On October 4, 2016, the Indiana Court of Appeals issued an opinion holding the Plaintiff was entitled to introduce evidence of the breaches of the Standard of Care that were alleged not to be raised in the Plaintiff's MRP submission.
+On April 7, 2017, the Indiana Supreme Court issued a per curiam decision adopting the Court of Appeals decision and specifically disapproving of KD v.
+Chambers.

 Jerry Garau is serving as amicus counsel.
 View the brief here.
 The entire opinion can be viewed here.